Beyond Leadership – Some Dimensions

-“Leadership is changing as networked models become more prominent.
-Great overview of some key emerging attributes: curiosity, courage, and empowering others.
+“Leadership is changing as networked models become more prominent—great overview of key emerging attributes: curiosity, courage, and empowering others.
 And yes, you can FEEL the difference immediately.
 It’s remarkable.
-Great overview from @rotanarotana”
+Great overview from @rotanarotana.”

 During an immersive digital and F2F art experience at the exhibition ‘Beyond Limits’, this photo was brought by Team Lab during the Japonismes 2018 Festival, Paris, France.

 ‘Leadership’ is not on my ordre du jour every day.
-But, as I share actionable insights that transform the “learn-work” space and hang out via projects and conversations with interesting people into ‘leadership development, this topic is related and triggers an interest.
+But, as I share actionable insights that transform the “learn-work” space and hang out via projects and conversations with interesting people about ‘leadership development, this topic is related and triggers an interest.
 So, here are below some actionable insights and thoughts on being and becoming a leader in the Connection Age.

 On Enablement & Leadership